 History of the Beta Chapter

-In 2013, Jovani Small found Delta Kappa Alpha while surfing the internet and decided it was something she might like to have on campus and if she would, so would others.
+In 2013, Jovani Small discovered Delta Kappa Alpha while surfing the internet and decided it was something she might like to have on campus, and if she would, so would others.

 Holding an initial meeting in the Spring of 2013, Delta Kappa Alpha Beta Chapter was ready to go into effect in Fall 2013, with the new founding class chosen and primed to bring DKA back to its former glory.